google/cronet.dart/dart_io_comparison.md

 | :--: |:-------------------------:   | :----------------------:  |
 | JIT  | 225 (Parallel Requests: 128) | 5 (Parallel Requests: 32) |
 | AOT  | 227 (Parallel Requests:  128)| 2 (Parallel Requests: 4)  |

+## Size comparison

+We can notice a size increment of `2MB` (on avg.) in Flutter (Android) apps if we use `package:cronet` instead of `dart:io`.
+We're working on reducing it.
+The progress can be tracked at <https://github.com/google/cronet.dart/issues/30>.